How Long Will an Untreated Composite Deck Last?

-Despite what most people think, many things can damage even the most durable composite decking.
-These will be detrimental to your patio’s overall life.
+Many things can damage even the most durable composite decking despite what most people think.
+These will be detrimental to your decking’s overall life.
 It’s important to note these to avoid potential damages.

 - Rust – Rust is the same case as moulds and mildews.
-Although it won’t naturally build-up on your patio, it can spread from metal rugs, grills, and other metal furniture.
+Although it won’t naturally build up on your decking, it can spread from metal rugs, grills, and other metal furniture.

-The good news is, composite decking doesn’t require as much time as other decking options.
+The good news is that composite decking doesn’t require as much time as other decking options.
 You don’t need to clean it as often as wood decking.
 Cleaning it is also easier.
-Just grab a brush, a mild soap and water solution, and a few muscles are only the things you’ll need.
-In some cases, you can also use a low-pressure power washer.
+Just grab a brush, a mild soap and water solution, and a few muscles are only what you’ll need.
+In some cases, you can also use a low-power pressure washer.